sanazzsanaz/SRT-Subtitle-Translator/README.md

 Features

-Translates English subtitles to Persian (Farsi)
+Translates English subtitles to Persian (Farsi) or any other language

 Preserves SRT numbering and timestamps